 Should you require further information regarding COVID-19, please refer to the Commonwealth Department of Health website: https://www.health.gov.au/news/health-alerts/novel-coronavirus-2019-ncov-health-alert or phone 1800 020 080

-ValleyView Residence is a modern residential aged care facility located in the Southwest and was opened in 2009.
-Riverview Residence Collie (Inc.) was established in 1970.
+ValleyView Residence is part of Riverview Residence Collie (Inc) and is a modern residential aged care facility located in the Southwest and was opened in 2009.
+Riverview Residence Collie (Inc) was established in 1970.